noahdayan/BitSudokuSolver/README.md

 BitSudokuSolver
 ===============

 Sudoku Solver in Java using Bit-wise operations for Comp 250 Contest.
+Won 2nd position in speed.